Thanks for checking out your local permaculture group. Our current committee are:

 After a long interest in permaculture, Steve completed a Permaculture Design Course (PDC) in 2000 with David Holmgren & Fiona Buining.
 As part of his work on the founding committee of BREAZE, Steve called together the team that developed the original Ballarat-based PDC in 2009.
 This group was the core of the first BPG committee.
 Steve has had continuous roles on the BPG committee since and has been on the organising team of all but one of our PDC’s.

 Steve manages the Ballarat Farmers Market, which operates on the 2nd and 4th Saturdays each month at Zoo Drive, Wendouree.
-He lives on Chestnut Farm, an 8 acre property on the edge of town, which is also the base for our PDC.
+He lives on Chestnut Farm, an 8 acre property on the edge of town.
 Steve is particularly keen on building with recycled materials, forest gardens and grafting heritage fruit trees.

 Rene de Jong